lyuwenhan/minecraft-java-edition-mods/no-hungry/README.md

 # No Hungry

-A lightweight **server-side Fabric mod** that prevents player hunger and saturation from dropping below configured minimum values.
+A server-side Fabric mod that prevents player hunger and saturation from dropping below configured minimum values.

 ## Overview